Quzzal-Khanam/ArchTech_Email_Spam_Classification/README.md

 ```

 2. **Run the script:**
 ```bash
 python email_spam_project.py

 ```
 3. **Predict:** Use the `check_with_probability()` function to test your own custom emails.

-3. Paste the text above into it.

-**Since we've finished the code, the evaluation, and the documentation, is your "Email Spam" project ready for submission, or would you like to add a "Task 2" to this project series?**